08 Mar Open up and learn

 I’ve just spent a week in Japan and Korea delivering workshops on design thinking to clients.
 I’ve been working alongside a new colleague, Mo Fox (she’s pretty awesome, you should check her out) who, in the short time we’ve worked together, has taught me a great deal about my presentation style, the way I carry myself, and my inclination (at times to my detriment) to certainty.

-She’s also given me some great advice and set me a challenge.
+She’s also given me some great advice and set me a challenge to learn from.
 As someone who wants to walk the talk of what they do, I think it’s worth sharing.
 The challenge she set me is one, as design thinkers, experience designers and knowledge workers, we can all benefit from:

 - ask at least one open question each day – use the answer as a path to follow to more curiosity and questions, not as the end of the conversation;